AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/bulk-data-insertion/mcseed.md

 Before using this method to identify visitors, make sure that all of the following are met:

-* Communicate your intent to use this feature to the BDIA team.
-It requires coordination between the BDIA team and the Adobe Audience Manager team to provision the desired integration on the backend.
+* Communicate your intent to use this feature to the team responsible for the [Bulk Data Insertion API and associated format](./file-format.md).
+It requires coordination between this team and the Adobe Audience Manager team to provision the desired integration on the backend.
 * Only one `customerIDType` can be used as a seed per IMS organization.
 If you attempt to set `isMCSeed` to `true` on a `customerIDType` other than the one provisioned by Adobe, it is ignored.

 ## File requirements